(R89.8) Abnormal findings in specimens from other organs, systems and tissues : other abnormal findings

 How does a doctor diagnose

-• Order imaging tests such as CT scans, MRI scans, and ultrasound
+• Imaging tests such as X-rays, CT scans, MRI scans, ultrasound scans

 Treatment and Medical Assistance